composewell/streamly/docs/Build.md

 (see below).
 Benchmarks show that GHC 8.8 has significantly better performance than GHC 8.6 in many cases.

+Please do not use GHC 9.0 for sensitive applications, initial evaluations have shown severe perf regressions with GHC 9.0.

 GHC versions 8.6 onwards are fully supported along with `fusion-plugin`.
 `fusion-plugin` is not supported for GHC versions below 8.6.